euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

     Function Transforms: A ``Bump`` of a ``Shift`` of :math:`x^{2}`. :label:`funcbump`

-A graph transformation as taught in middle school — translation, scaling,  rotation — is modeled as a function that operates on a ``source`` function, producing a transformed function.
-In Figure :ref:`funcbump`, PySTEMM generates a graph plot of the original function, a shifted version of that function, and a “bumped” version of the shifted function.
+A graph transformation as taught in middle school — translation, scaling,  rotation — is modeled as a function that operates on a ``source`` function, producing the transformed function.
+In Figure :ref:`funcbump`, PySTEMM generates a graph plot of the original function, a shifted version, and a “bumped” version of the shifted function.
 The instances are defined as:

 ..
 TODO: Add intermediate class Transform, flip instance layout R<->L